Black-box Adversarial Attacks with Limited Queries and Information: Approach

 In the query-limited setting, we use NES as an unbiased, efficient gradient estimator, the details of which are given in Algorithm~\ref{alg:nes}.
 Projected gradient descent (PGD) is performed using the sign of the estimated gradient:

-The algorithm takes in as input a hyperparameter $N$, the number of samples to estimate each gradient.
+The algorithm takes hyperparameters $\eta$, the step size, and $N$, the number of samples to estimate each gradient.
 In the query-limited setting with a query limit of $L$, we use $N$ queries to estimate each gradient and perform $\frac{L}{N}$ steps of PGD.